alvinvinalon/ghcp-demos/Readme.md

 This repository contains demos where GitHub Copilot is used to build various applications using the latest preview models (o3-mini, Claud 3.5 Sonnet, Gemini 2.0 Flash), technical and public features, as well as generally available features such as Copilot Edits.
 Copilot Edits allows GitHub Copilot to directly make changes to a file without the developer typing.

+## Note

+GitHub Copilot and its underlying AI models generate responses probabilistically, so your results may vary.
+You might not get the same code or responses as shown in the demo files.
+Feel free to adjust the prompts, switch models, and experiment to see different outcomes.

 ## Demo Contents

 ### Python